 First, let’s be clear about what a digestive enzyme supplement (or prescription) will actually do for us.
 Digestive enzyme supplements are replacing things our body doesn’t make enough of.
 They are not fixing any underlying problems; digestive enzymes are a temporary addition for digestion of the current meal or snack.
 Using digestive enzymes is a permanent thing, though, taken at least with every problem food.
-For some people, they’re taken every time they eat.
+For some people, they are taken every time they eat.

 Digestive enzymes will help reduce GI symptoms caused by those foods we are not properly digesting.
-There is no evidence taking digestive enzymes will give a normal, healthy person super-human digestion, maximizing or optimizing your nutrient uptake.
+There is no evidence that taking digestive enzymes will give a normal, healthy person super-human digestion, maximizing or optimizing your nutrient uptake.
 That’s literally a thing that some quacks are promoting.

 That covers the basics.
 Let’s get into buying a digestive enzyme…

 You know how I feel about digestive enzyme products?